MonashRobotics/ENG5105/README.md

 # Design resources

 ENG5105 is a design unit at Monash University, where students are required to design and prototype something cool using a Raspberry PI, and additional sensors, microcontrollers and actuatros.
-This year students are tasked with making baby monitors.
+This year students are tasked with making wildlife monitors.
 This repository contains a set of useful jupyter notebooks to get started with the Raspberry PI.

 * [Servo motor control](https://github.com/MonashRobotics/ENG5105/blob/main/Servo_motor_control.ipynb)
 * [Getting frames from the Pi Camera](https://github.com/MonashRobotics/ENG5105/blob/main/Camera_image_retrieval.ipynb)